 The pandemic has hit Uncle Sam’s budget hard.
-This June, the federal gov’s deficit (aka the difference between what it spends vs. brings in) hit a monthly record.
+In the past six months, the federal gov’s deficit (aka the difference between what it spends vs. brings in) grew to a new record.
 That’s driven, in large part, by COVID-19 relief efforts – think: stimulus checks, small biz loans, and extra unemployment payments – and lower tax revenue.
-You can thank a later-than-usual Tax Day and fewer workers giving the gov a cut of their paychecks for that last part.

-Lending the gov money could pay off.
+Look for low-risk investments.
 Treasuries are usually considered one of the safest investments.
-That’s because you’re counting on the federal gov to pay you back later in exchange for a loan today.
-Reminder, low risk usually = low reward.
-When the federal deficit is high, there’s a theory that investors will get trust issues and sell.
+And when the federal deficit is high, there’s a theory that investors will get trust issues and sell.
 That could drive yields (aka what you earn from a bond) up.
-But right now, an extra shaky economy has a lot of people looking for guaranteed returns, which has kept yields (mostly) in check.
+But don’t expect to get rich.
+Low risk usually = low reward.

 theSkimm: You might not be able to control what Uncle Sam does with his money.
 But you can be smarter about yours.
 That could mean giving your savings some love, adding to your retirement account or just staying on top of news that can affect your financial future.